Willyb15/Data-Science-Python/week1/day2-intro_python/matt_drury/script.md

 x is bigger than or equal to twenty!
 ```

+### Review.

+What have we learned?

+  - If statements allow us to choose what code to run based on a condition.
+  - When we have multiple conditions to test, use the `elif` (else if) construct.
+  - The `while` construct will run code when none of our conditions is fulfilled.

 ### The First Assignment Question.

 ```
 Write a script that takes a user inputted number and prints whether it is positive, negative or zero, with "The inputted number is (positive/negative/zero)" depending.
 ```

+We now have enough information to solve this problem, so let's do it.

 New things here: